pomerium/pomerium/docs/docs/topics/mutual-auth.md

 > - **Encrypted**: Yes (from the end user to Pomerium.
 It's up to the service to provide a TLS endpoint for Pomerium to use.)
 > - **Mutual Authentication**: Application Layer

-Many, but not all, modern web applications support json web tokens (**JWTs**).
-These tokens are provided by Pomerium (with the [`pass_identity_headers`] key) to the downstream service so that it can independently verify that the traffic it receives is authorized.
+Many, but not all, modern web applications support [json web tokens](https://datatracker.ietf.org/doc/html/rfc7519) (**JWTs**).
+These tokens can be provided by Pomerium (with the [`pass_identity_headers`] key) so that an upstream service can independently verify that the traffic has properly gone through Pomerium, and that the incoming user request is authorized.

 Let's look at an example, modeled from our [Grafana] integration guide: